 Communication Between Controllers

-Because a controller can operate in the Captivate browser and also in a local browser, it’s quite possible for you to have multiple instances of the same controller in two different places both communicating with Captivate.
+Because a controller can operate in the Captivate UI and also in a local browser, it’s quite possible for you to have multiple instances of the same controller in two different places both communicating with Captivate.
 This can cause problems unless the two instances of the controller know about each other and are able to communicate.

 In fact, there are many reasons why one controller would want to communicate directly with another controller, so Captivate provides two methods designed to address this specific situation.
 For example, if you have one controller that has one UI running in Captivate and another UI designed for a remote operator, you can keep both interfaces in sync by sending messages through Captivate.